Rapidly changing environments

 Some say this approach is outdated and too simple to address our new complex environments.
 While I don’t disagree, there are some core elements of this that should be preserved.
 I mentioned earlier in this blog that the IIA has issued a new update to this.
 Their intent was to take into consideration new ways of looking at risk and governance while preserving the straightforward and clear approach of the current model.
 You can find information on this update on their website here.

 I for one welcome this change, and although I was skeptical at first when I heard about the upcoming refresh, I found that this is exactly what we needed to address the changes in our business landscape.
 This new approach helps by adding a principles-based approach, focuses on the contribution of risk management, understanding roles and their relationships and ensuring the prioritization and alignment of goals.

 At the heart of the IIA update are principles.
 I think of principles as overarching, universal and enduring recommendations that guide organizations with core messages.
 They carry on regardless of changes in an organization’s goals, strategies or structures.
 Keeping this in mind, the IIA has identified six key principles to the new update:

-Figure 2, A refreshed look at the three lines model
+Figure 2, A refreshed look at the Three Lines of Defense Model

 The new IIA principles-based approach provides greater flexibility, especially in today’s dynamic environment.
 Be careful, I see a lot of organizations try to create structural elements based on these lines.
 This creates the silo effect that many of you know I am opposed to.
 Use this model to identify areas of responsibilities within your enterprise that identify appropriate accountabilities, actions and assurance.
 Where accountability is associated with the governing body to the stakeholders, actions by management to achieve objectives and assurance is an independent function to provide insight and confidence.